ZTNA vs SD-WAN vs SASE

 Unified Security + Connectivity

-Zscaler, Netskope, Palo Alto Prisma SASE
+e.g Zscaler, Netskope, Palo Alto Prisma SASE

 🔐 ZTNA: The Gatekeeper